Theories of taxation

-In modern public-finance literature, there have been two main issues: who can pay and who can benefit (Benefit principle).
+In modern public-finance literature, a whole economy of the tax system has developed (tax system economics), which can be defined as "the overall management of public revenue of a state or integration grouping's public revenues and expenditures in order to shape smart economic policies that stimulates economic growth and development and safeguards against functional risks for present and future generations."
+A narrower view of the theory of taxation reduces the system to two issues: who can pay and who can benefit (Benefit principle).
 Influential theories have been the ability theory presented by Arthur Cecil Pigou and the benefit theory developed by Erik Lindahl.
 There is a later version of the benefit theory known as the "voluntary exchange" theory.

 Under the benefit theory, tax levels are automatically determined, because taxpayers pay proportionately for the government benefits they receive.
 In other words, the individuals who benefit the most from public services pay the most taxes.
 Here, two models adopting the benefit approach are discussed: the Lindal model and the Bowen model.

 Lindahl's model

+Erik Lindahl was a Swedish economist and professor of economics at Uppsala University, as well as an advisor to the Swedish government and central bank.
+Lindahl approached the financing of public goods through the lens of individual benefits, ensuring that the total marginal utility equated to the marginal cost of their provision, thereby addressing the number of public goods.

+The necessary and sufficient conditions for such an equilibrium are: